-So I was browsing through one of my favorite books “Deceptively Delicious" and my eyes fell on the Brownies recipe.
+So I was browsing through one of my favorite books “Deceptively Delicious“, and my eyes fell on the brownies recipe.
 It used 1/2 cup each carrot puree and spinach puree.
 I thought why not use the 1 cup of beet puree instead.
-I’m glad that I did because the brownies turned out very tasty.
+I’m glad that I tried this beet brownies because it turned out very tasty.
 Pumpkin puree and sweet pototo puree are very good alternatives too.

 Oat Flour and Beet Brownies Recipe